Ben-Kerman/immersive/README.md

 disappears and all keybindings stop working), open the console using `ˋ`/`~`, take a screenshot of it and report the issue to me.
 If you started mpv from the command line the output there is preferable.

+## Suggestions & Reporting Issues

+If you have any suggestions for improving Immersive or encounter a problem while using it please contact me, even if that problem is not understanding parts of the documentation or how to do something with the script.
+Outside of GitHub you can reach me on the [Refold](https://refold.la/) community's discord servers.